Summer Classes from Village Yoga

 In addition to the adapted yoga postures (asanas) and breathing exercises (pranayama),

-the Fall series of classes will include teachings on health and wellness.
+this series of classes will include teachings on health and wellness.

 Each week there will be a brief teaching about a specific health issue or